Darkbelg/image-generator/memory-bank/progress.md

 # Progress: Gradio Image Generation and Editing App

-## Current Status: Core Implementation Complete (As of 2025-01-06 11:07)
+## Current Status: Docker Compose Implementation Complete (As of 2025-01-06 11:18)

-*   **Overall Project Phase:** Core Implementation Complete.
+*   **Overall Project Phase:** Docker Compose Implementation Complete.
-*   All core files have been created and the basic application is ready for testing and deployment.
+*   All core files have been created and updated with Docker Compose configuration.
+The application is ready for testing and deployment.

 ## What Works / Completed